shieldfy/remote-startup-handbook-covid19/README.md

 ## 👨‍💻 Founders guide

-As a founder, it's very scary to imagine how the entire team can collaborate completely remotely if you haven't done it before.
+As a founder, it's very scary to imagine how the entire team can collaborate completely remotely.
 It's not an easy task but it's achievable, here are some tips for you.

 1. **Embrace the pros more than the cons.**